 Pastor Gaeta

 If you are joining along in reading through the bible this year, we began on Monday, January 6 - the Feast of the Epiphany.
 Here's a link to the website to follow along: The Bible Project If you choose to download the app for your phone, look for me!
 I'm on there as Pastor Susan Gaeta.
-We have just completed the section of books considered wisdom literature (Psalms, Proverbs, Ecclesiastes and Song of Songs) and are beginning the prophetic word with Isaiah.
+Even if you, like I am, are a little behind, don't hesitate to try and catch up!
+After hearing from those called the Major Prophets, were are into some of the shorter books of the Minor Prophets.
+There was a small group who read through these last year in bible study and it's a good experience hearing them again!

 9 - noon Stone Soup Kitchen pantry pickups